About Billy Glisan, PC360 Founder & President

 In junior high, after getting back into sports and off the streets, I found myself behind other athletes developmentally.
-In high school, I became a jock but was a late bloomer.
-I quit basketball as a high school senior and yet somehow a year after high school I found myself playing recreationally against local college players when the college coach saw the raw talent I had.
+In high school, I became a jock, but I was a late bloomer.
+I quit basketball as a high school senior and yet somehow a year after high school I found myself playing recreationally against local college players when a college coach saw the raw talent I had.

 Getting An Education

-When I realized my NBA future was over and I finally went to college to get an education and try to make something of myself.
+When I realized my NBA future was over, I finally went to college to get an education and try to make something of myself.
 Being highly motived, I made it through undergrad and graduate school in 5 straight years without taking a semester off.

 As an undergrad, I learned that I had a passion for learning about the science behind sports movements and training.
 In graduate school, I received the advanced science education that would serve as my foundation for a career that would evolve into fitness, wellness, spine rehabilitation, injury prevention and sports training.